DenisParamount/destruct/README.md

 [![Watch the video](https://img.youtube.com/vi/krO8dXZs_PE/maxresdefault.jpg)](https://youtu.be/krO8dXZs_PE)

+## Abstract

+DESTRUCT is based on the idea of 'life-span'.
+Each NFT gets a 24 hour countdown which starts whenever a person buys an NFT without rolyaties.
+The countdown is terminated if royalties/fee is payed on projects' website or when it's sold to another person with royalties.
+Monetisation for the project is based on the tweaks that can be done with the countdown and metadata: prolongation/termination of countdown, changes in metadata (rarity, attributes, benefits) based on the countdown, 'revival' of NFT through payment.
+Off-chain solution is developed using Helius API and Google Cloud, on-chain solution is being developed using Clockwork.

 ## Description

 DESTRUCT is a social experiment.
 DESTRUCT is something new, something fresh.
 DESTRUCT is art.
 DESTRUCT is you.